robfatland/digitaltwin/technical_hurdles/README.md

         * Azure TBD
     * Serverless functions need access to the Python twilio REST API library
         * AWS this means bundling a zip file
+* Specific catch-points
     * We have a large block of difficult-to-read text
         * Could it be JSON?
 Good news: Search 'json beautify' which behaves just like a "English -> German" translate website
         * Not JSON?
 Could it be yaml??
 Good news: Search 'yaml beautify' which behaves likewise
+    * We would like to terminate a message payload that is shorter than intended
+        * ctrl-z 0x1a can not be sent via the serial monitor to the Arduino